MrDustinMiller/Common-Misconceptions/readme.md

 - [x] Build option to get all saved misconceptions.
 - Track state of saved cards.
 - Build option to view citation for given misconceptions.
-- Build option to easily share any saved/random misconception.
+- [x] Build option to easily share any saved/random misconception (only works for mobile at the moment).

 ## 🤝 Support